RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart1.md

 The sample Quarkus project shows a minimal CRUD service exposing a couple of endpoints over REST, with a front-end based on Angular so you can play with it from your browser.

-> Click on the _inventory_ folder in the project explorer and navigate below folders and files.

 While the code is surprisingly simple, under the hood this is using: